95% of our 35,000 daily decisions are taken subconsciously by our system 1

 We have in the book structured the more than 200 biases currently identified into 6 distinct groups with 5 closely fitting with the key reasons for strategic failure according to McKinsey & Company:

 - Availability bias was introduced in the beginning of this article.
-We put too much emphasis on the limited information we have and do not look new key pieces.
+We put too much emphasis on the limited information we have and do not see new key pieces.

 - Confirmation bias is when you get that great business idea and start investigating further only to find that every new piece of information seem to confirm your idea.

 - Overconfidence is our tendency to underestimate competitors, timelines and budgets as well as overestimate our control over these.

 - Emotional bias holds several different sub biases such as strong preference for status quo and is almost a category in itself, because it tends to reinforce the other biases.